brandonhorst/elliptical/doc/basics/grammars.md

 Now we can take these results and do something with them.

+## Phrases

-There are a bunch of built-in `Phrase`s, and you can add custom `Phrase`s, to model any language constructs imaginable.
+There are many more built-in `Phrase`s, and you can add custom `Phrase`s to model any language constructs imaginable.

+Elliptical makes no assumptions about language - it processes raw unicode strings.
+Grammars can be constructed in any language.